 We have a range of online resources, groups and classes, including chair yoga, nutrition sessions and relaxation classes.Find out more

 Who else we help

-Whilst the focus of our activities will always be in providing support to cancer patients and their families, we have been approached in recent years to provide a tailored and modified service to patients with long term conditions, specifically Motor Neurone Disease.Other services
+Whilst the focus of our activities will always be in providing support to cancer patients and their families, we have been approached in recent years to provide a tailored service to patients with other long term conditions.Other services

 Cavendish Cancer Care developed from the work of David Simons, a Sheffield dentist specialising in hypnosis in the management of patients’ pain, anxiety and fears.
 Medical colleagues would refer patients suffering from a wide range of problems, and through the 1980s, he noted that an increasing number of these patients were suffering from the effects of cancer.

-Our Young People’s Service offers specialist support to children and young people up to the age of 18, whose lives have been affected by cancer.
+Our Children’s and Young People’s Service offers specialist support to children and young people from aged 4 to 18, whose lives have been affected by cancer.
 This includes those who have had cancer themselves, as well as those who have been affected by the illness within the family.
 The service also works with young people who are bereaved.

 As well as offering one-to-one sessions to young people, our Therapists offer advice and support to parents and carers who are looking for guidance in supporting young people affected by a diagnosis, and in managing change in the family.

 Gabriel (right) lost his mum to cancer at the age of 15.
 “Cavendish changed my life,” he said, “it put me on a safe stable platform, and it’s accessible to anybody who needs it.”Find out more

 Why we need to fundraise